 It's fair to say that many successful business people also enjoy sport and quite a few practise it to a reasonably high level.
 An earlier interviewee once told me that recruiters looking for high-flying professional women advertise in rock-climbing magazines.

 And it works the other way, too.
 Traditionally, footballers would open up a pub when they retired.
 And there are endless examples of retired sports stars putting their names to products and getting their faces on billboards (George Foreman anyone?).

 Why?
-Because self-centred performance in a clearly-defined role is relatively straightforward; but dealing with the organisational, administrative and human complexities of running a business requires yet another set of qualities.
-At the very least, you need to be able to set flexible goals, devise strategy, marshall the resources to execute your strategy, lead a team through every challenge your environment throws at you, display the patience and staying power to build your enterprise from the ground up... and so on.
+Because self-centred performance in a clearly-defined role is relatively straightforward; but dealing with the organisational, administrative and human complexities of running a business requires another set of qualities.
+At the very least, you need to be able to set flexible goals, devise strategy, marshal the resources to execute your strategy, lead a team through every challenge your environment throws at you, display the patience and staying power to build your enterprise from the ground up... and so on.

 A successful entrepreneur is far more like a good sports manager than a player - a Rafael Benitez, say, or an Alex Ferguson.
 Neither was an exceptional player, but both have great team-building and organisational management skills.
 Stand-out players rarely make good managers; perhaps they struggle with organisational processes or can't get to grips with other people's talent, or just find it hard to see things from someone else's point of view.
-Who knows?

 Indeed, Merckx once spoke of the duty he felt to compete hard, as if winning was a matter of conscience and not just a selfish goal.
 No doubt he felt the same sense of duty when setting up his business.
 The product and service had to be good, because nothing else would do for his customers - just as nothing less than trying his hardest would do for the people who willed him to fulfil his immense cycling talent.